roqua/documentation/hl7/oru.md

 ## Empty response

-Upon creation of an response, an ORU message will be sent with status `S`.
+Upon creation of a response, an ORU message will be sent with status `S`.
 This status will also be sent when an incompletable response becomes completable again.

 ```